SumanthRH/personal-website/content/project/satellite-image/index.md

 pixels in satellite images into 8 classes - Roads, Buildings, Trees, Grass, Bare Soil, Water, Railways and Swimming pools.
 The images were multispectral - we had access to a Near InfraRed (NIR) channel along with the usual RGB.
 Our approach was to handle the task class wise and use a mix of classical computer vision and deep learning.
-For classes such as grasslands, one can in fact use the NIR channel to get an almost pixel-wise accurate segmentation mask without any machine learning!
+For classes such as Grass, one can in fact use the NIR channel to get an almost pixel-wise accurate segmentation mask without any machine learning!
 More details can be found in the report [here](https://github.com/iitmcvg/eye-in-the-sky/blob/master/InterIIT_2018-IITM.pdf) and our code is available [here](https://github.com/iitmcvg/eye-in-the-sky).